trailofbits/deepstate/README.md

 ## Fuzzing with libFuzzer

-If you install a recent-enough clang, and run `cmake` when you install with `BUILD_LIBFUZZER` defined, you can generate tests using LlibFuzzer.
+If you install clang 6.0 or later, and run `cmake` when you install with the `BUILD_LIBFUZZER` environment variable defined, you can generate tests using LlibFuzzer.
 Because both DeepState and libFuzzer want to be `main`, this requires building a different executable for libFuzzer.
 The `examples` directory shows how this can be done.
 The libFuzzer executable works like any other libFuzzer executable, and the tests produced can be run using the normal DeepState executable.
-For example, generating some tests of the `OneOf` example (up to 5,000 runs), then running those tests to examine the results, would look like:
+For example, generating some tests of the `OneOf` example (up to 5,000 runs), then running those tests to examine the results, would look
+like:

 ```shell
 mkdir OneOf_corpus